• Skip to main content

 You’ll also enjoy: Green Chile Cornbread and Rosemary White Bean Soup

 Everyone needs and deserves a good black bean soup recipe.
 Bean soups make a nourishing and satisfying dinner, so hearty that they stand on their own as dinner.
-I especially love black bean soup because of its Mexican or Southwest flavor slant, and because it can be heaped with all the best toppings: cheese, scallions, cornbread, sour cream, cilantro, you name it.
+I especially love this black bean soup recipe because of its Mexican or Southwest flavor slant.
+It can be heaped with all the best toppings: cheese, scallions, cornbread, sour cream, cilantro, you name it.

-Black bean soup is also a nutrition powerhouse.
-Black beans contain lots of protein, fiber, and nutrients like iron, magnesium and selenium.
-Their health benefits include strengthening bones, keeping blood sugar low, aiding digestion, and even helping with blood pressure and cancer prevention.
+Black beans’ health benefits include strengthening bones, keeping blood sugar low, aiding digestion, and even helping with blood pressure and cancer prevention.

-• This recipe can easily be made vegan.
+This easy black bean soup tastes very good as-is, but you can make substitutions and additions.
+Here are a few tips.
+This recipe can easily be made vegan or vegetarian.
 Cut the bacon and replace the chicken broth with water.
 The flavor of the herbs and spices will still make it very tasty.

 • Soup, like cake, is even better the next day.
 It will thicken slightly, and the flavors will meld together better.